yetanalytics/federate-xapi/README.md

 ## HLA xAPI Adapter Federate

-An HLA federate capable of converting HLA RTI events (interactions and object updates) into xAPI Statements and storing them in a Learning Record Store.
+An HLA federate capable of converting HLA RTI interactions and object lifecycle events into xAPI Statements and storing them in a Learning Record Store.

 ### Configuration